 I’ve used this free printable planner in the past.
 You can download this printable here.

-But Don’t Over Schedule It- leave room for leftovers
+3. But don’t over schedule it- leave room for leftovers

 Always leave a day for leftovers.
 If you don’t have leftovers, you can rely on your back up (see below).

-You’re back up can be something as simple as frozen pizza, or it can be picking up take-out.
+Your back up meal can be something as simple as frozen pizza, or it can be take-out.
 We try not to do take-out too often, but sometimes it is fun and completely worth it.
 Even if you want take-out to be your back up, I suggest always having a freezer meal or two on hand just in case!
+You never know when a random life event will have you out of the kitchen for meal prep.

 Be willing to switch things around if dinner plans don’t work out one night.
 There are many nights that I plan one thing and end up going a different route.
 As long as you use your food that week, you are doing fine!